Craft Feature

 .push(SwaggerUi::new("/api-doc/openapi.json").into_router("swagger-ui"));

-With this configuration, the API documentation will be available at the /api-doc/openapi.json endpoint, and Swagger UI will be available at the /swagger-ui path.
+With this configuration, the API documentation will be available at the /api-doc/openapi.json endpoint, and Swagger UI will be accessible at the /swagger-ui path.

 Complete Example